Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 - **Extensible and Flexible Architecture:**

-  Despite its no-code approach, SWF is designed to be extensible, catering to more complex and customized application needs.
+  Despite its no-code approach, SWP is designed to be extensible, catering to more complex and customized application needs.
 Its generic architecture ensures flexibility and adaptability across various use cases.

 - **Frontend Utility Functions:**